2022–23 Washington State Cougars women's basketball team

 The 2022–23 Washington State Cougars women's basketball team represented Washington State University during the 2022–23 NCAA Division I women's basketball season.
-The Cougars were led by fifth-year head coach Kamie Ethridge and they played their home games at Beasley Coliseum as members of the Pac-12 Conference.
+The Cougars were led by fifth-year head coach Kamie Ethridge and played their home games at Beasley Coliseum as members of the Pac-12 Conference.

 Previous season

 In 2021–22, the Cougars finished with an overall record of 19–11, and finished conference play with a 11–6 record.
 As the #3 seed in the tournament, the Cougars lost to the #6 seed Utah in the quarterfinals.
-The Cougars received an at-large bid to the 2022 NCAA Division I women's basketball tournament and the #8 seed in the Bridgeport Regional.
-The Cougars lost in the first round to the #9 seed South Florida and were eliminated.
+The Cougars received an at-large bid to the 2022 NCAA Division I women's basketball tournament and were the #8 seed in the Bridgeport Regional.
+The Cougars lost in the first round to the #9 seed South Florida, and were eliminated.